franpts2/focusly/README.md

 ### User Stories

-As a student, I want to be able to authenticate so that all my data is saved permanently and I can access it everywhere.
+- As a student, I want to be able to authenticate so that all my data is saved permanently and I can access it everywhere.
+<br><br>

 **User interface mockups**
 <div style="display: flex; justify-content: space-between;">